knightvertrag/notSpotify/readme.md

 ```
 This will download all the dependencies.

 Next open the index.html file in a browser window.
-You can now play and control thr playback using the buttons provided.
+You can now play and control the playback using the buttons provided.